 An angel with golden hair hovered over him.

 “Easy there, baby.”
 As Carol leaned forward, the silver friendship ring Mike gave her in the sixth grade dangled from a chain around her neck.
-She fluffed the pillows and helped him onto a comfortable position.
+She fluffed the pillows and helped him into a comfortable position.
 Her touch immediately eased some of the pain.

 Mike could tell from the faint circles Carol had been crying.
 He looked at her, recalling the first time he saw her in Miss Sherbert’s fourth grade class.
 She looked cute in her school jumper.
-Now, dressed in fresh jeans, a cream colored turtle neck and boots, she was a beautiful as ever.
+Now, dressed in fresh jeans, a cream colored turtle neck and boots, she was as beautiful as ever.

 Carol’s hair hung long and loose.
 Their last night together she’d vowed not to cut it till he returned safely to her.
 It now reached the small of her back.
 Ryan touched his bandaged head, looking into Carol’s damp eyes.
 His mouth was dry, his throat sore as he tried to speak.
 “Where… where… what…?”

 Carol took his hand in hers.
 The slim white fingers entwined around his.
 “You’re ok, Mike, you’re safe.
 You’re at Valley Forge Military Hospital.”

 She kissed his hand and pressed it to her cheek.
 Mike felt the moisture of a tear.
 “You’ve been in and out… mostly out… for over two weeks.
 They took shrapnel out of your head and patched up a bullet hole in your leg.”
 She forced a smile.
 “The doctors said you may dance funny but you are going to be fine.”